-Acorns are extremely nutritious and readily available to most, making them a healthy and convenient addition to many recipes.
+Acorns are extremely nutritious and readily available in nature, making them a healthy addition to many recipes.
 Here’s how to prepare and cook acorns!

 Where and When to Find Acorns

-- Start by giving your acorns a quick rinse in cool water.
+- Give acorns a quick rinse in cool water.
 Place them in a pot or bowl and fill it with water, then remove and dispose of any floating acorns, as they have likely gone bad.

 - Place the acorns in a colander and run them under the tap for a minute or two to dislodge any loose dirt or hitchhiking bugs.